kokoye2007/wifi-qr/README.md

 we can do like Xiaomi Phone.
 using zbarcam via zbar-tools and qrencode.

+## v0.1.1 is using bash reading replace with nmcli

 ## Generate WIFI QR
+it's easy,
-it's easy, we check ``/etc/NetworkManager/system-connections`` and generate WPA, WEP and Open, also HIDDEN network. you can use command line via
+we check ``/etc/NetworkManager/system-connections`` and generate WPA, WEP and Open, also HIDDEN network.
+> now using nmcli
+you can use command line via
 * ``sudo wifi-qr t`` for terminal only QR.
 * ``sudo wifi-qr g`` for PNG file QR export.